confluentinc/operator-earlyaccess/external-access-nodeport/README.rst

 Deploy Confluent Platform with NodePort
 =======================================

-In this scenario workflow, you'll learn how to set up Confluent Platform clusters with the Kubernetes NodePort service type to enable external clients to access Confluent Platform, including Kafka and other components.
+In this scenario workflow, you'll set up Confluent Platform clusters with the Kubernetes NodePort service type to enable external clients to access Confluent Platform, including Kafka and other components.

 With the NodePort services, Kubernetes will allocate a port on all nodes of the Kubernetes cluster and will make sure that all traffic to this port is routed to